nabighnaufal/nabighnaufal/README.md

 what im learning:

-- how tu use snort
+- how to use snort

 - IDS and IPS